Velkh/RentalPhone/README.md

 # RentalPhone
-Rental Phone Application, run in java cli
+Rental Phone Application with java using OOP